 Elder Mazzagardi, an entrepreneur, spent part of his career in the meat industry and later owned a real estate company.
 He also served in the Brazilian army as an artillery sergeant from 1965 to 1966.
 He was born to Antonio and Margarida Mazzagardi in April 1947 in Itú, Brazil.
 He grew up there and in Jundiaí, Brazil.
 He and his wife.
-Elizabeth Ienne, met as children and were married in Hoboken.
-New Jersev.
-USA in July 1970.
+Elizabeth Ienne. met as children and were married in Hoboken.
+New Jersev, USA in July 1970.

 Although for years they were not interested in the Church, after the Mazzagardis returned to Brazil, a friend invited them to attend the São Paulo Brazil Temple open house.
 There, both had powerful spiritual experiences.
 They were baptized on October 31, 1978, and sealed as a family in November 1979.
-The Mazzagardis have three children.
+The Mazzagardis have three children. ■ n a world filled with noise and insecurity, children need to discover how to hear the whisperings of the Spirit, says Rosemary Mix Wixom, newly sustained as Primary general president.

-Rosemary M. Wixom
+Rosemary M. Wixom Primary General President

-Primary General

-President